svalvaro/ProteoViewer/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ProteoViewer is to …
+The goal of ProteoViewer is to analyse the peptide intensities in a proteomics LC-MS/MS experiment.
+Besides, it provides visualization for the protein topology, Post-translational modifications and protein Coverage.

 ## Installation

-And the development version from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")